-If result is satisfactory, go back to the "Apply training" window, and apply the trained model to all the wells where you want to predict density log.
+Workflow cont'd: If the results are satisfactory, go back to the "Apply training" window, and apply the "Apply training" window, and apply the trained model to the rest of the wells where you want to predict density log.

 - 27. Select all wells. - 28.
-Type a new name (e.g. Density Predicted).
-Keep default parameters and Press Run to continue.
+Type a new name and Press Run to continue.